 Directed Study allows you to design and carry out an independent project, working one-on-one with a faculty member.
 Check our Undergraduate Resources page for current research opportunities (as well as volunteer and internship opportunities) that are specific to the Department of Sociology.
 You can also meet with our advisor to discuss possible research topics or questions.
 Our advisor can help match you up with a specialized faculty member for your research topic.
-You can also learn more about individualized learning opportunities.

 Undergraduate Research Opportunities Program (UROP)

 The Undergraduate Research Opportunities Program (UROP) supports research or creative projects undertaken in partnership with a faculty member.
 Financial awards of up to $1,700 are offered twice a year to full-time undergraduates.
 These grants provide you with an excellent opportunity to receive a stipend for work on a research project of your own design.
 Visit the UROP website or stop by their office in 233 Appleby Hall for more information.
 Contact our undergraduate advisor for information about getting started.